ASSERT-KTH/slumps/wakoko-web-proxy/README.md

 - Go to the address `wakoko.live/cert`, download and trust in the certificates.

+- Go to the address `https://wakoko.live` and trust in this address.

 - You are ready now to use WAKOKO.

+### Troubleshooting

+- WAKOKO injects some requests to the address `https://wakoko.live/...`, this means that the policy of the browser about CORS can cancel the requests.
+If WAKOKO detects this, it lanches a dialog asking you to access the address `https://wakoko.live`.
+Once the page is trusted it should work.

 ### How to setup locally ?